 …and it’s not hard to see why we thought there was a need for a program like this—especially when we’re sitting on the answers!

-As mentioned, you won’t just look the part of a SUPER HERO.
+As mentioned, you won’t just look the part of a SUPERHERO.
 Because of the structure, at the end of the program… you’ll be able to perform like one.
-So get ready—because in just 12 short weeks, you’re going to have to stop yourself from fighting crime in your underwear.
+So get ready—because, in 12 short weeks, you’re going to have to stop yourself from fighting crime in your underwear.

 Complex A – Barbell Complex for 4×6

-Set Up: Perform A1, A2, A3 and A4 are sequentially, with NO rest between them; do not even set the barbell down between exercises.
+Set-Up: Perform A1, A2, A3, and A4 sequentially, with NO rest between them; do not even set the barbell down between exercises.
 Each exercise is to be performed for 6 reps.
-After A4, rest 120 second and repeat.
+After A4, rest 120 seconds and repeat.
 Select a weight that makes your weakest exercise challenging, but allows you to complete all reps on that exercise.

 Recommended Starting Weights: